Superstition - "a belief or practice resulting from ignorance, fear of the unknown, trust in magic or chance, or a false conception of causation."

 If we were to take a video of that motion, how many captures, or frames would we need to take in order to "perfectly" capture every last increment in movement of that atom?

 Now, here's where it gets interesting.
-BS1 says we must take an infinite number of 'snaps' in order to capture every last increment in movement.
+BS1 says we must take an infinite number of 'snaps' in order to capture every last increment in movement and for movement to be 'perfectly smooth' with no gaps or sudden stop-start movement.
 To prove the point, BS1 uses a theoretical process that involves "infinite-series" of numbers (points).

 By using 'infinite-series' it can be mathematically proved that motion (as when we might lift a finger) is fully addressed by the application of this method.